websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 | $1 | Structured Content `id` |
 | $2 | `contentTemplateId` |

-## Replacing the Web Content Article
+## Put the Web Content Article

 Use the `PUT` HTTP method with the `StructuredContent` service to replace the original Web Content information.
-The `StructuredContent_PUT_ById` script uses the Web Content and Structure identifiers to replace the article's name with `Baker Article` and the article's content from `Bar` to `Goo`.
+The `StructuredContent_PUT_ById` script uses the Web Content and Structure identifiers to replace the article's name with `Baker` and the article's content from `Bar` to `Goo`.

 | Method | Service | Endpoint |
 | --- | --- | --- |